Code-Institute-Submissions/cookio/README.md

 - HTML5, to structure the website.
 - CSS, to style the website.
+- Python3, for building the functionality and logic
+- JavaScript, for building the functionality and logic
 - [jQuery](https://jquery.com/), for gallery.
-- [Visual Studio Code](https://code.visualstudio.com/), for the development environment.
+- [Gitpod](https://gitpod.io//), for the development environment.
 - [Github](https://github.com/), as the version control technology and GitHub Pages as the webserver technology to publish the website.
 - [Bootstrap](https://getbootstrap.com/), to utilize responsive elements.
 - [Font Awesome](https://fontawesome.com/), to utilize icons.